 That’s actually a widely spread mystery within the fitness world.

 From this assumption, the bodybuilding community, fitness gurus and gym bro’s have concluded that it’s necessary to provide your body after the workout with a combination of protein and carbs as soon as possible.

 What’s the alleged benefit they all promise?

-To stop the catabolic processes and instead start the anabolic and regenerative processes within our body.
+Stoppoing the catabolic processes and starting the anabolic and regenerative processes within our body.